SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

       ASSIGN (cl_name)=>some_dobj TO <fs>.
       ASSIGN (cl_name)=>(dobj) TO <fs>.

-      "Class reference variable pointing to an object that contains attributes "and that are specified dynamically.
+      "Class reference variable pointing to an object that contains "attributes and that are specified dynamically.
       DATA cl_ref TYPE REF TO cl_some_class.
       cl_ref = NEW #( ).
       ASSIGN cl_ref->('some_attribute') TO FIELD-SYMBOL(<another_fs>).

-      "If ELSE UNASSIGN is specified, no memory area is assigned to the field symbol.
-      "It has the state unassigned after the ASSIGN statement.
+      "If ELSE UNASSIGN is specified, no memory area is assigned to "the field symbol.
+It has the state unassigned after the ASSIGN "statement.
       ASSIGN cl_ref->('attr_xyz') TO FIELD-SYMBOL(<attr>) ELSE UNASSIGN.
       ```

-- Dynamically specifying data types
+- Dynamically specifying data types/creating (data) objects

+  > **💡 Note**<br>
+  > - For dynamic syntax elements in `CREATE OBJECT` statements, find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcreate_object_explicit.htm) (note that parameters can be specified dynamically, too).
+  > - In addition to character-like data objects for the type name specified in the parentheses, you can also use [absolute type names](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabsolute_typename_glosry.htm) (see the information about RTTI below).

     ``` abap
-    "Anonymous data objects are created using a type determined at runtime.
-    "Note that the NEW operator cannot be used here.
+    "Anonymous data objects are created using a type determined at "runtime.
+See more information below.
+Note that the NEW operator "cannot be used here.
     CREATE DATA dref TYPE (some_type).
     CREATE DATA dref TYPE TABLE OF (some_type).
+    CREATE DATA dref TYPE REF TO (some_type).

-    "Assigning a data object to a field symbol casting a dynamically specified type
+    "Assigning a data object to a field symbol casting a dynamically "specified type
     ASSIGN dobj TO <fs> CASTING TYPE (some_type).

+    "Dynamically creating an object as an instance of a class and "assigning the reference to the object to an object reference "variable. oref can be an object or interface reference variable.
+    "The reference variable is created here with the generic 'object'.
+    DATA oref TYPE REF TO object.
+    CREATE OBJECT oref TYPE (some_class).

+    "Note: As covered further down and in the executable example, "CREATE DATA/OBJECT and ASSIGN statements have the HANDLE addition "after which dynmically created types can be specified.
+A type "description object is expected.
+    CREATE DATA dref TYPE HANDLE type_descr_obj.
+    CREATE OBJECT oref TYPE HANDLE type_descr_obj.
+    ASSIGN dobj TO <fs> CASTING TYPE HANDLE type_descr_obj.
     ```

 - Dynamically specifying clauses in ABAP SQL statements

     ``` abap
-    "This snippet demonstrates a selection of possible dynamic specifications in ABAP SQL SELECT statements.
+    "This snippet demonstrates a selection of possible dynamic "specifications in ABAP SQL SELECT statements.
     "Dynamic SELECT list

     DATA(select_list) = `CARRID, CONNID, COUNTRYFR, COUNTRYTO`.